What’s special about Windermere Bay?

 Passive restoration

-Passive restoration means letting the saltmarsh restore itself once the area has been scraped and fenced.
+Passive restoration means letting the saltmarsh restore itself now that the area has been scraped and fenced.
 This means we won’t be planting saltmarsh species.
-They will naturally return either through seed banks still in the soil or seeds from the neighbouring saltmarsh.
+They will naturally return either through seed banks still in the soil or transported from neighbouring saltmarsh plants.

 Previous projects tell us this natural restoration could take between four to 15 years for a full recovery.
 During this time, we will monitor the recovery and carry out weeding to prevent invasive plants from taking over.
 Other living species, such as birds, fish, crustaceans, birds, and macro-invertebrates, will recover in different timeframes.